 Major depressive disorder is a significant public health problem, since it affects nearly 1 in 6 individuals in their lifetime (the lifetime prevalence in the US is 17%).
 Major depressive disorder is diagnosed when 5 of the following 9 symptoms are present nearly continuously for two weeks or more.

-Depression should be considered a syndrome, in that it involves a constellation of symptoms, but the underlying disorder probably arises from different causes in different individuals.
+Depression should be considered a syndrome in that it involves a constellation of symptoms.
+The underlying disorder probably arises from different causes in different individuals.
 As well, symptoms of depression are associated with other types of mental illness, notably bipolar disorder.
 Major depressive disorder is sometimes referred to as unipolar depression to distinguish it from bipolar disorder, which involves symptoms of depression alternating with episodes of mania (extreme elevated mood with overactivity and impaired judgment).

 Depression may occur as a consequence of stressful life events, or in association with major illnesses, however, often it is idiopathic, meaning it arises from an unknown cause.
 It is often a chronic disorder, and even patients who are successfully treated have a high risk for future episodes of depression.
 Despite the fact that depression is so common, our understanding of the biological basis for depression is still limited.